 5. Keep your home clean and tidy

 Spiders like dusty corners and places that haven't been touched in a while.
-They're often found in dark cupboards and inside shoes (eek!).
-So, make sure you give everything a good shake-out at least once a month, put cedar shoe trees inside your shoes (this Stratton design on Amazon (opens in new tab) should do the job), vacuum lots (with one of our best vacuum cleaners), and learn how to clean blinds to get into all of those nooks and crannies.
+They're often found in dark cabinets and inside shoes (eek!).
+So, make sure you shake everything out at least once a month, put cedar shoe trees inside your shoes (this Stratton design on Amazon should do the job), vacuum lots (with one of our best vacuum cleaners), and learn how to clean blinds to get into all of those nooks and crannies.

-Ditto in the bathroom – the more often your bathroom is cleaned, the fewer spiders there'll be in it.
-Remember to clean the air ducts in your bathroom, too, and give everything a good wipe down with the best cleaning products.
-You don't have to go gun-ho with bleach and toxic materials.
-Try cleaning with vinegar and water (equal parts in a spray bottle) for a family-friendly environment.
+Ditto in the bathroom — the more often your bathroom is cleaned, the fewer spiders there'll be in it.
+Remember to clean the air ducts in your bathroom, too.
+You don't have to go wild with bleach and toxic materials either.
+Try cleaning with vinegar and water (equal parts in a spray bottle) for something a li'l more gentle.

 6. Get rid of insects that attract spiders

-Spiders wander into your home partly in search of a mate, but partly for the same reasons you're there: domestic comforts such as warmth and food.
+Spiders wander into your home partly in search of a mate, but partly for the same reasons you're there: warmth and food.
 And what do spiders like to eat?
 Insects.

-If you're brave enough, this is a simple but effective solution: trap the spider under a glass or reuse a candle jar as a carrier to take it outside, away from the house.
+If you're brave enough, this is a simple but effective solution: trap the spider under a glass or reuse a candle jar as a carrier to take it outside, away from your apartment.

-If you're afraid of being bitten, or simply can't bear getting close to a spider, use a spider catcher: it won't harm the spider, but will allow you to keep it at arm's length.
-My Critter Catcher has a store on Amazon (opens in new tab) where you can buy their catch and release tools cheaply.
+If you're afraid of being bitten, or simply can't bear getting close to a spider, use a spider catcher.
+It won't harm the spider but will allow you to keep it at arm's length.
+My Critter Catcher has a store on Amazon where you can buy its catch and release tools cheaply.

 Or leave them be — they're only spiders

-This may sound insensitive to those who really loathe them (sorry, people) – but unless you have a serious infestation (which is unlikely, because spiders tend to be solitary), you are unlikely to be disturbed by spiders in any way.
-In fact, if you're wondering how to get rid of mosquitoes, or how to get rid of moths, they're practically your BFF.
+This may sound insensitive to those who really loathe them (sorry, people) — but unless you have a serious infestation (which is unlikely, because spiders tend to be solitary), spiders won't do much.
+In fact, if you're wondering how to get rid of mosquitoes or how to get rid of moths, they're practically your BFF.

 They'll be able to identify where the spiders are coming from and decide how best to deal with them.